 1 Impounding reservoirs nr prop'n from 0 to 1 prop'n from 0 to 1 0dp 3dp 3dp Definition Column 1 - number of sources.
 Column 2 - proportion of distribution in impounding reservoirs Column 3 - proportion of distribution in supplies.
-Operational sources from which no was the report year should not be included nput derived from nput derived from bulk ater has been obtained in Primary Purpose Informing relative performance and efficiency assessments.
-Processing rule Input Responsibility Comparative Efficiency & Performance Comparative Efficiency & Performance Team
+Operational sources from which no was the report year should not be included nput derived from bulk ater has been obtained Primary Purpose Informing relative performance and efficiency assessments.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team

-2 River abstractions nr 0dp prop'n from 0 to 1 3dp prop'n from 0 to 1 3dp Definition Column 1 - number of sources.
+2 River abstractions nr prop'n from 0 to 1 0dp 3dp prop'n from 0 to 1 3dp Definition Column 1 - number of sources.
 Column 2 - proportion of distribution input derived from river abstractions.
 Column 3 - proportion of distribution input derived from bulk supplies.
 Operational sources from which no water has been obtained in the report year should not be included in the number of sources.
-Primary Purpose Informing relative performance and e fficiency assessments.
-Processing rule Input Responsibility Comparative Efficiency & Performance ce Team
+Primary Purpose Informing relative performance and efficiency assessments.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team

 3 Boreholes nr prop'n from 0 to 1 prop'n from 0 to 1 0dp 3dp 3dp Definition Column 1 - number of sources.
-Column 2 - proportion of distribution in Column 3 - proportion of distribution in supplies.
-Operational sources from which no was report year should not be included in nput derived from bulk vater has been obtained in the Primary Purpose Informing relative performance and e fficiency assessments.
-Processing rule Input · Responsibility Comparative Efficiency & Performance ce Team ·
+Column 2 - proportion of distribution input derived from boreholes.
+Column 3 - proportion of distribution input derived from bulk supplies.
+Operational sources from which no water has been obtained in the report year should not be included in the number of sources.
+Primary Purpose Informing relative performance and efficiency assessments.
+Processing rule Input Responsibility Comparative Efficiency & Performance ce Team

-4 Source type: s and pumping; total. nr 0dp
+4 Source types s and pumping; total. nr 0dp

-prop'n from 0 to 1 3dp
+3, prop'n from 0 to 1 3dp

 prop'n from 0 to 1 3dp

-Definition (Column 1) t otal number of sources,
+Definition (Column 1) total number of sources,

-(Column 2) t otal proportion of distribu ition input, and
+(Column 2) t otal proportion of distribu tion input, and

-(Column 3) t (Column 3) total proportion of distribution input obtained from bulk
+(Column 3) total proportion of distribution input obtained from bulk

-supplies. •
+supplies.

 Primary Purpose Informing relative performance and efficiency assessments.

 Processing rule Calculated: Column 1 is the sum of lines 1, 2, 3

 Column 2 is the sum of lines 1, 2, 3

 Column 3 is the sum of lines 1, 2, 3

 Input: Confidence Grade.

 The sum of columns 2 and 3 must equal 1.

-Responsibility Comparative Comparative Efficiency & Performance Team
+Responsibility Comparative Efficiency & Performance Team

 5 Average pumping head - total m.hd 1dp Definition Total average pumping head.
-For information on how this should be calculated see the introduction to this chapter.
+For information on how this should be calculated see the guidance for this chapter.
 Primary Purpose Informing relative performance and efficiency assessments.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team